arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Class_Hierarchy.md

 # Berry Animation Framework - Class Hierarchy and Parameters Reference

-This document provides a comprehensive reference for all classes in the Berry Animation Framework that extend `ParameterizedObject`, including their parameters and factory functions.
+This document provides a comprehensive reference for all classes in the Berry Animation Framework that extend `parameterized_object`, including their parameters and factory functions.

 ## Table of Contents